-2) any program factors are scored higher than 7.
+2) at least one program factor is scored greater than 7.

-A Program Components/No Program consistency check may be triggered by the following conditions being met:
+A Program Components/No Program consistency check is also triggered by the following conditions being met:

-1) The No-Program Score is less than 3; and
+1) The likelihood of installing the exact same equipment without the program (supporting calculation of the No-Program Score) is less than 3; and

-2) no program factors are scored higher than 3.
+2) no program factor is scored greater than 2.

-Timing of Installation Decision/Level of Program Attribution
+Timing of Installation Decision/Level of Program Attribution Consistency Check